engineersCode/facultydev1/README.md

 - Taking advantage of the [Open edX platform’s integration with Jupyter notebooks](https://lorenabarba.com/news/jupyter-based-courses-in-open-edx-authoring-and-grading-with-notebooks/), auto-graded homework assignments, and the library-hosted JupyterHub platform.
 - Learners who complete course requirements receive a certificate of completion.

-**Bio**:
-Laura Wrubel is a software development librarian at GW.
-She supports software applications, is a [Carpentries](https://carpentries.org) instructor, and teaches workshops on Python, git, social media data, and computational topics for students, faculty, and library staff.

 #### Ryan Watkins